unstructai/.github/profile/README.md

 ## 🔍 **unTimeline**
-   *Collaborative Incident & People Analysis*
+   *Collaborative Incident & Forensic Analysis*
    Dive deep into insights, stories, and forensic analysis.
 Get a granular understanding of every incident with collaborative tools.

 ## 📢 **unStatus**